catsncodes/catsncodes/README.md

 - 👋 Hi, I’m @catsncodes
 - 👀 I’m interested in all things baking, books, & the outdoors
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning a lot of new things
 - 💞️ I’m looking to collaborate on nothing specific atm; just getting comfortable
 - 📫 How to reach me ...
 - 😄 Pronouns: she/her